-Invite your mentee to talk, suggest topics to discuss, and ask if you can offer advice.
-Ask about and encourage accomplishments and ask if you can make suggestions or offer constructive criticism.
+Ask the mentee about whether they can offer you advice.
+Ask about and encourage accomplishments and if you can give a suggestions or offer constructive criticism.
 Your perspective on all aspects of a professional career is valuable.

 Lay-out a guideline and suggest goals, expectations and guidelines.
 Recommend how long you expect the active mentoring relationship to continue so it can be productive to both.
 You may exchange materials, articles and attend events or receptions together introducing the mentee to other professional women.

 Frequency of contact is important in the relationship to keep the learning process moving forward.
 The mentor should be involved in the big picture, not just the details.
 Focus on current issues or challenges, as well as short and long-term goals.
 Although face-to-face meetings are recommended, emails and telephone conversations may supplement and enhance the process.

 Respect the time you spend with your mentee.

 Be explicit about your own limits, specifying times that are particularly good for communication.
 It might be helpful to discuss setting aside a particular time every few weeks to meet.
 If you feel that more time is needed, feel free to suggest it.
 Consider discussing how you have been able to balance work with personal life demands.
 Younger professional women often appreciate hearing your thoughts and experiences as career demands overlap into personal responsibilities.
 There may have been times when you struggled in making decisions that may help your mentee in similar situations.

 When feedback is offered, it should be followed by constructive advice for improvement.